TehMuffinMoo/ibPS/docs/Functions/BloxOne/Remove-B1ForwardZone.md

 # Remove-B1ForwardZone

 ## SYNOPSIS
-Removes a Authoritative Zone from BloxOneDDI
+Removes a Forward Zone from BloxOneDDI

 ## SYNTAX